 In my last post I shared the story of our mismatched lamps in the master bedroom and gave you a peek at my DIY industrial nightstand.
 Today I thought I’d share the transformation.
-It’s nothing dramatic, just a quick, easy and inexpensive DIY.
+It’s nothing dramatic, just a quick, easy and inexpensive upcycle.

 We only had one lamp and nightstand in our new master bedroom, and really needed to add more light, so we decided that a new nightstand and lamp would be an easy fix.